soapunny/docs/reference/git/How_to_use_git.md

   1. git branch [Branch Name] : create a branch with it's name
   2. git checkout [Branch Name] : change the branch with it's name
   3. git merge [TargetBranch] : change the current location of the branch into the target branch's location(fast-forward)
-  4. git push origin --delete [Branch Name] : delete the branch on it's name
+  4. git push origin --delete [Branch Name] : delete the branch from the remote repository
   5. git branch -D [Branch Name] : force to delete the branch from local repository
 </code>
 </pre>